xavrb/courses-logging-evidences-2021/README.md

 # Courses taken between February and June/July 2021

 A set of courses taken in order to be better prepared.
-Feb - Jun 2021.
+Feb - Jun 2021 -- infrastructure/devops oriented.

 ## Certificates